The following answers to common questions about our Licensing and Copy Protection policies apply to licensed Spectrasonics users:

 No, it isn't mandatory, but we certainly would appreciate it!

 Can I use Spectrasonics Virtual Instruments in music library productions?

 Yes, this is fine.
 Some soundware companies restrict this kind of use (since music libraries sometimes cross over into the soundware business), but Spectrasonics allows music library use.
 In fact, we have many customers that use our products in music libraries.
-Specific limitations about music library use include the following:

 What if the Spectrasonics elements in my music are exposed for a period of time?